 To build the application and run it on a device:

 - Specify a connection to the device.
-For more information, see Connecting Embedded Linux Devices.
+For more information, see Connecting Generic Remote Linux Devices.

 - Click the Run button.